Whether you finance your business with debt or equity, you must pay for the use of funds. Exactly how much is called your cost of debt.

 The yield-to-maturity cost of debt formula is used when your debt instrument is a bond and you’re calculating the annual rate an investor earns if the bond is purchased today and held to maturity.

-When using this version of the formula, you keep the same basic structure as the after-tax version, with the (1 – ETR) portion remaining the same.
+When using this debt yield formula, you keep the same basic structure as the after-tax version, with the (1 – ETR) portion remaining the same.
 But for EIR, you substitute a special formula to calculate the interest on the bond:

-P sub naught = the current market price of the bond
+P = the current market price of the bond

 n = number of periods remaining to maturity